How: Ways to Migrate

 - If you want to scale your application, add features, boost performance, or improve business continuity, you could rebuild it cloud-natively.

-- You can also use this approach when you are ready to move to service-oriented or microservice architecture.
+- You can also use this approach when you are ready to move to service-oriented or microservices architecture.

 Our client wanted an IoT processing Lambda layer in the cloud.
 The solution had to be highly available and capable of supporting multiple deployments per day.
 In parallel to the solution development, the client wanted us to create the architecture for their environment in the cloud.